A series of books by RobinJarvis.

 * GettingCrapPastTheRadar: It's heavily implied Madame Akkikuyu spent her youth as a prostitute.

 * GodOfEvil: The Raith Sidhe, which includes Hobb, Mabb and Bauchan.
 Scarophion from ''Thomas'' also applies.
+Jupiter himself is a borderline case at the height of his power.

 * HeroicSacrifice: [[spoiler: Madam Akkikuyu throwing herself on the bonfire to stop Jupiter's plans in the second book.
 While she earns *personal* redemption, Jupiter's spirit finds his way to freedom anyway...]]